Why Do I Need a Thai Amulet?

 Which Temples Sell Amulets?

 Nearly all the bigger temples.
-If there are more than a couple hundred people supporting them, they usually have pendants to sell.
-There are a number of Buddhist temples in Thailand that don’t sell any pendants at all, despite being very large.
-Wat Suan Mokkh and Wat Pah Nanachat (and all Ajahn Chah’s temples) do not sell pendants of any kind.
-Nor are any representations of Ajahn Chah or Buddhadasa Bhikku on any pendants that we’ve ever seen.
+If there are more than a couple hundred people supporting them, they usually have amulets to sell.
+There are a number of Buddhist temples in Thailands that don’t sell any amulets at all, despite being very large.
+Wat Suan Mokkh and Wat Pah Nanachat (and all Ajahn Chah’s temples) do not sell amulets of any kind.
+Nor are any representations of Ajahn Chah or Buddhadasa Bhikku on any amulets that we’ve ever seen.
 However, both these monks can be found in photos and on posters.

 How Do I Know Which Amulets are Authentic?

-If you bought your Thai pendant at a temple – it is authentic.
+If you bought your Thai amulet at a temple - it is authentic.
 Well, if the monk or magee told you it was authentic, it is authentic.
 This is just about the only way you know for certain.
 There are so many scams.
-To find them you can just go to eBay and find fake pendants being sold for very little – and extremely high prices.
-Many pendant sellers at eBay don’t even know the names of the amulets, the Buddhist figures on the amulets.
+To find them you can just go to Ebay and find fake amulets being sold for very little - and extremely high prices.
+Many amulet sellers at Ebay don’t even know the names of the amulets, the Buddhist figures on the amulets.
 They just write garbage! :P A sad state of things, we know!